GGgRain/Unreal-Volt/README.md

 ## How to use?

 Please check out the header files of the classes.
-We provided clear instructions for each functions and properties.
+We provided clear instructions for each function and properties.

 ### Playing animations

-First, you have to implement a ```UVoltAnimationManager``` that will handle all the calculation for the animation tracks for your slates.
+First, you have to implement a ```UVoltAnimationManager``` that will handle all the calculations for the animation tracks for your slates.

 ```
 if (AnimationManager == nullptr)